Sophia Thomalla: Personal life

 Starting in 2012, Thomalla became a party member and public supporter of the Christian Democratic Union of Germany (CDU).
 In 2023, she declared to have left the party as the conservative CDU turned out to be too "woke" for her in the debate about misconduct allegations against her former partner, Rammstein singer Till Lindemann.
 Thomalla and Lindemann had dated from April 2011 to November 2015.

 In the talk show Maischberger, Thomalla said about the #MeToo campaign: "I think the campaign is an insult to true rape-victims."
 These incidents and other comments about the #MeToo campaign sparked criticism.

 On 11 March 2016, Thomalla married Norwegian singer Andy LaPlegua in Marietta, Georgia, US.
 In May 2017, she announced their divorce.
 From 2017 until 2018, Thomalla was in a relationship with British musician Gavin Rossdale.
-In March 2019, she began dating German soccer goalkeeper Loris Karius with whom she later moved to Istanbul, Turkey, where he was playing at the time.
+In March 2019, she began dating German football goalkeeper Loris Karius with whom she later moved to Istanbul, Turkey, where he was playing at the time.
 Since 2021, Thomalla has been dating German tennis-player Alexander Zverev.